-Remnants of the extensive pluvial lake ecosystem, Borax Lake Hot Springs is a unique geothermal area.
-Borax Lake and hot springs are located in a flat high desert of the Alvord Basin.
-Majestic views of the vast terrain and mountains, steamy hot springs, and white borax soil, surrounding the area, makes this site very attractive for photographs.
+Remnants of the extensive pluvial lake ecosystem, Borax Lake Hot Springs is a unique geothermal area located in a flat high desert of the Alvord Basin.
+Majestic views of the vast terrain and mountains, steamy hot springs, and white borax soil makes this site very attractive for photographers.

-Thermal waters are typically a result of volcanic activity, and Borax Lake Hot Springs is no exception.
+Thermal waters are typically a result of volcanic activity and Borax Lake Hot Springs is no exception.
 The entire area of the Alvord Basin lies on the 30-mile long fault line between the Steens and Pueblo Mountains on the west and the Sheepshead and Trout Creek Mountains on the east.
-This fault is what uplifted Steens Mountain and is said to be millions of years old, with eruptions dating back 17 million years.
-Although the fault's center is relatively far from Borax Lake, it still manages to heat its deepest waters up to an impressive 300-degree Fahrenheit.
+Steens Mountain was formed from this uplifted fault block.
+It is said to be millions of years old with eruptions dating back 17 million years.
+Though the fault's center is relatively far from Borax Lake, it still manages to heat its deepest waters to an impressive 300-degree Fahrenheit.
 Alvord Hot Springs and Mickey Hot Springs occur within the same fault zone.

 The Borax Lake Hot Springs area includes the 10-acre Borax Lake (previously known as Hot Lake), ten to twelve hot springs, and a few dozen vents.
 The southernmost hot springs, located in the center of the lake, 100 feet below the surface, nurture Borax Lake with geothermal water that ranges from 104 to 300°F (40-140°C).
 The temperature of the water near the lake's shore can be between 61°F during cooler months and 100°F in the middle of summer.
 The overflow of Borax Lake feeds Little (Lower) Borax Lake.